 (e) After delivery of an alien for deportation to the master of a ship or the commanding officer of an airplane, the writ or order staying the alien's deportation shall be addressed to and served upon only such master or commanding officer.
-Notice to the respondent, or the United States attorney's office, of the allowance of the writ or issuance of the order shall not operate to stay an alien's deportation if the alien is no longer in the government's custody.
+Notice to the respondent, or the United stay an alien's deportation if the alien is no longer in the government's custody.
 Service of the writ or order may not be made upon a master after the ship has left on her voyage or upon a commanding officer once the airplane has closed its doors and left the terminal.